 - 1653.
 Keep desk, file, and cabinet drawers and locker doors closed when not in use.
 No more than 1 drawer in the same cabinet or desk should be open at a time.
-Drawers and doors should be closed with the handle. - 1654.
-Do not leave the blade of a paper cutter in a raised position.
-Keep hands clear of cutting edge. - 1655.
+Drawers and doors should be closed with the handle. - 1655.
 Electrical or phone cords for office devices must not be strung from one desk to another nor strung across the floor in such a way as to cause a hazard.